webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 Its nested '''stop''' tags define fairly abrupt gradations from the center towards the edge&mdash;from black to blue and then to white&mdash;followed by a more gradual transition to pink around the edge of the circle.

-SVG gradients work similarly to CSS gradients available for HTML content, but CSS gradients are only available via the
-'''background-image''' property, which doesn't apply to SVG.
+SVG gradients work similarly to CSS gradients available for HTML content, but CSS gradients are only available via the '''background-image''' property, which doesn't apply to SVG.

 ==Referencing graphics==

 This new circle is much larger than the actual eyeball, because we want to move it around behind a smaller pair of eyelids.
-But before you build them, you should stash away the graphic components you've already defined.
-Add a '''defs''' region to the '''svg''':
+(Don't worry for now that the shape is too wide.)
+Before you build the eyelids, you should stash away the graphic components you've already defined.
+Add a
+'''defs''' region to the '''svg''':

 <syntaxhighlight lang="html5" highlight="11-13">
 <!DOCTYPE html>